bliss-analyser/UserGuide.md

 Equivalent items specified in the INI config file (detailed above) will override

-any specified on the commandline.
+any specified on the command-line.

 `bliss-analyser` requires one extra parameter, which is used to determine the